 - Mail a signed and dated statement instructing FTB to revoke the entire POA Declaration and include:

 - Individual’s name, address, phone, social security number (SSN) or individual taxpayer identification number (ITIN), representative’s name, and address.

-- Business name, address, phone, CA Corporation number, CA SOS number, FEIN, representative’s name(s), and address.
-Specify if the POA Declaration you are revoking is for the business entity POA Declaration, a POA Declaration that was filed for matters that concern Form 540NR, for a group,or if revocation is for both.
+- Business name, address, phone, California corporation number, California Secretary of State (SOS) number, FEIN, representative’s name(s), and address.
+Specify if the POA Declaration you are revoking is for the business entity POA Declaration, a POA Declaration that was filed related to a Form 540NR group nonresident return, or if the revocation is for both.

 When an individual dies and a death certificate is filed with us, or we are otherwise notified of their death, we will revoke the POA Declaration on file.
-When an individual dies, a new POA Declaration must be established for the legal representative of the decedent and/or their estate.
-The legal representative of the estate, as established under the Probate Code, has authority to act on behalf of the estate pursuant to a valid will executed by the deceased, Letters of Testamentary, or Letters of Administration, court orders, or other documents establishing authority of the representative.
+A new POA Declaration may be established for the legal representative of the decedent and/or their estate.
+The legal representative of the decedent or their estate, as established under the Probate Code, has authority to act on behalf of the decedent or their estate pursuant to a valid will, valid trust, Letters of Testamentary, Letters of Administration, court orders, or other documents establishing authority of the representative.
 The representative of the estate must get a FEIN from the Internal Revenue Service (IRS) to identify the estate in any filings.

 C. Where to File